 Vital role that small groups play in daily life, group problem solving and group interaction, and greater effectiveness in working in small groups.
 Examination of leadership, group cohesiveness, and conflict management.
-Offered: Fall, spring.

 COM230L • Introduction to Rhetoric and Public Influence.
 3 Credits.